 Traditional Irish food is not very famous outside of Ireland; Irish restaurants abroad are not an everyday thing.
-Most of the Irish gastronomy is offered in Irish style pubs around the world, where they serve not so original versions of Irish dishes, mostly adjusted to a local cuisine.
+Most of the Irish gastronomy is offered in Irish-style pubs around the world, where they serve not-so-original versions of Irish dishes, mostly adjusted to local cuisine.

 Here are some traditional dishes and foods we recommend to try while visiting Ireland.

-Irish stew is definitely most famous and most popular dish from Ireland.
-This slow cooked meal consisting of meat, potatoes, onions, herbs and many other ingredients (depending on a family recipe) is a perfect for rainy days to worm up.
+Irish stew is definitely the most famous and most popular dish from Ireland.
+This slow-cooked meal consisting of meat, potatoes, onions, herbs, and many other ingredients (depending on a family recipe) is perfect for rainy days to worm up.

-Soda bread, very Irish type of bread is actually made with bicarbonate of soda to raise the dough and it comes in every possible variety and flavor; almost every family in Ireland has their own soda bread recipe, adding honey, sugar or dried fruits.
+Soda bread, a very Irish type of bread is actually made with bicarbonate of soda to raise the dough and it comes in every possible variety and flavor; almost every family in Ireland has their own soda bread recipe, adding honey, sugar, or dried fruits.

-Black pudding, mixture of pork meat, fat and blood mixed with barley and oatmeal in a heavily flavored sausage is definitely Irish signature dish.
+Black pudding, a mixture of pork meat, fat, and blood mixed with barley and oatmeal in a heavily flavored sausage is definitely an Irish signature dish.

-There are several other dishes that are location specific and you will encounter them in variations throughout the Ireland: Boxty (potato dumplings, pancake or bread), Colcannon and champ (mashed potatoes mixed with butter and herbs), Smoked salmon and several more.
+There are several other dishes that are location specific and you will encounter them in variations throughout Ireland: Boxty (potato dumplings, pancake or bread), Colcannon, and champ (mashed potatoes mixed with butter and herbs), Smoked salmon, and several more.

 If you want to learn more about Irish food and have some recipes and make the food yourself, click here.

-Ireland is not that costly for tourists, and you can always find great deals on accommodation, meals and attraction tickets.
-Prices throughout Ireland vary from place to place and Dublin is most expensive city for general tourism.
+Ireland is not that costly for tourists, and you can always find great deals on accommodation, meals, and attraction tickets.
+Prices throughout Ireland vary from place to place and Dublin is the most expensive city for general tourism.

 10. Weather in Ireland

-Due to a position in Atlantic Ocean, weather in Ireland is quite unpredictable, but it is overall mild weather.
+Due to a position in the Atlantic Ocean, whether in Ireland is quite unpredictable, but it is overall mild weather.
 Spring and summer have temperature averages of up to 20 C (68 F) and autumn and winter are averaging around 6 C (42 F).

-As there is frequent rain, appropriate clothes is advised to bring throughout the year.
+As there is frequent rain, appropriate clothes are advised to bring throughout the year.

 11. Best time to visit Ireland

-Visiting high season for Ireland is summer, June-September, when days are longer and weather is nicer.
-Rates for flights, hotels and attractions are also higher in the summer.
-If you want to have lower rates and less tourists, but less favorable weather, you can visit Ireland later on, from October onward.
+Visiting the high season for Ireland is summer, June-September, when days are longer and the weather is nicer.
+Rates for flights, hotels, and attractions are also higher in the summer.
+If you want to have lower rates and fewer tourists, but less favorable weather, you can visit Ireland later on, from October onward.

 13. What to see in Ireland?

-Ireland is a magical place with so much history, art and culture and all set in a gorgeous landscapes, so there is something for every type of visitor.
-We are listing here some top rated attractions:
+Ireland is a magical place with so much history, art, and culture and all set in a gorgeous landscape, so there is something for every type of visitor.
+We are listing here some top-rated attractions:

 Cliffs of Moher.
-Located in the west Ireland, these natural cliffs offer stunning views and stretch over area of about 8 km.
+Located in west Ireland, these natural cliffs offer stunning views and stretch over an area of about 8 km.

 Ring of Kerry.
-Circular route in the south west of Ireland, almost 180 km long, featuring many historical landmarks and natural attractions.
+The circular route in the southwest of Ireland, almost 180 km long, features many historical landmarks and natural attractions.

 Dingle Peninsula.
 Located on Ireland’s southwest Atlantic coast, this peninsula is surrounded by sandy beaches and cliffs.
-Area is famous as an upholder of Irish language and culture.
+The area is famous as an upholder of the Irish language and culture.

 Temple Bar.
-Temple Bar is a busy riverside neighbourhood in Dublin, on the south bank of River Liffey, lined with pubs with live folk music, restaurants and shops.
+Temple Bar is a busy riverside neighborhood in Dublin, on the south bank of River Liffey, lined with pubs with live folk music, restaurants, and shops.

 Blarney Castle.
-Medieval, 15th century built castle keep, located north from city of Cork.
-Home of the Blarney Stone, with a legend that a kiss of which will grant you the gift of the gab.
+Medieval, 15th century built castle keep, located north from the city of Cork.
+Home of the Blarney Stone, with a legend, that a kiss of which will grant you the gift of the gab.

 Dublin Castle.
-Located in Dublin’s city centre, this, early 13th century edifice hosts government offices, museums, library and a Gothic chapel.
+Located in Dublin’s city center, this, early 13th-century edifice hosts government offices, museums, a library, and a Gothic chapel.

 Killarney National Park.
-The first national park in Ireland, located in the southwest, near town of Killarney.
-Featuring mountainous sanctuary with lakes, rivers, forests and waterfalls.
+The first national park in Ireland, located in the southwest, near the town of Killarney.
+Featuring a mountainous sanctuary with lakes, rivers, forests, and waterfalls.

 Blarney Stone.
-Legendary stone in Blarney Castle, granting gift of eloquence when kissed.
+Legendary stone in Blarney Castle, granting the gift of eloquence when kissed.

 Rock of Cashel.
-Located in south of Ireland, this 12th century complex hosts several medieval buildings, a tower and gothic cathedral.
+Located in the south of Ireland, this 12th-century complex hosts several medieval buildings, a tower, and a gothic cathedral.

 Bunratty Castle.
-A 15th century castle in preserved 19th century village, located between Limerick and Ennis in west Ireland.
+A 15th-century castle in the preserved 19th-century village, located between Limerick and Ennis in west Ireland.

 Kylemore Abbey.
 Gothic, Benedictine monastery founded on the grounds of Kylemore Castle in 1920.
 Located in west Ireland, in Galway.

 St Stephen’s Green.
-Park with original Victorian layout located in city centre in Dublin.
-Featuring lake, waterfall, sculptures and a playground.
+Park with original Victorian layout located in the city center in Dublin.
+Featuring a lake, waterfall, sculptures, and a playground.

 Phoenix Park.
 Massive park area just outside of Dublin.
 Hosts Dublin Zoo and it is known as ‘Dublin’s playground’.